 If the problem as to why your car heater is not working is simple - and you can diagnose it - then it's possible to fix it yourself.

-But some issues are more complex, meaning a visit to your local garage is necessary.
+But some issues are more complex, meaning that to fix the problem with the heating not working in your car, a visit to your local garage is necessary.

 For example, a car heater that does not work at all could be suffering from a broken blower motor or switch, while a car heater blowing cold air could be affected by low coolant or a clogged up heater core.